Rashmi7228/Luminous-Coder/README.md

 # Luminous-Coder

 Offline-first digital assistant for ASHA workers to collect patient data, detect health risks, and sync with a central system for monitoring and reporting.

-# Village Health Worker Digital Assistant
+## Project Overview
+Village Health Worker Digital Assistant is designed to support ASHA workers in rural areas by digitizing healthcare data collection and enabling real-time risk identification, even without internet connectivity.

 ## Problem
 In rural India, ASHA workers collect critical health data such as pregnancy details, vaccinations, and TB follow-ups using paper registers.
 This leads to delayed reporting, missed high-risk cases, manual errors, data loss, and poor coordination with healthcare officials.